bradthomasbrown/03d7ca/README.md

 ## Security Notes

-This implementation uses low-level memory management and assembly code execution.
+This implementation uses low-level memory management and x86_64 execution.
 It should only be used in trusted environments where code injection protections are appropriate for the use case.

 ## Dependencies